MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

 ---
 title: Stream real-time events from a custom app to a Microsoft Fabric KQL database
-description: Follow this end-to-end demonstration to stream real-time events from a custom app to a Microsoft Fabric KQL database and build a real-time Power BI report. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to stream real-time events from a custom app to a Microsoft Fabric KQL database and build a real-time Power BI report. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu